Threads and processes

 Discussion: where’s the speed-up?

-While mileage may vary, parallelizing calc_pi
+While mileage may vary, parallelizing calc_pi,

-this way will
+calc_pi_numpy and calc_pi_numba this way will

-not give the expected speed-up. calc_pi_numba
+not give the expected speed-up. calc_pi_numba should give

 some speed-up, but nowhere near the ideal scaling over the